 The Austin Police Department’s Animal Cruelty Unit has both an enforcement and investigative branch.
-The Animal Cruelty Unit is composed of (1) Sergeant, (2) Detectives, and (1) Civilian Specialist.
-The Animal Cruelty Unit is housed at the Animal Services Center and works closely with the staff of the Animal Services Office.
-The Animal Cruelty Unit was created in 2002 to better serve the citizens of Austin and the animals that exist within the City.
+The Animal Cruelty Unit is composed of a Sergeant, Detectives, and a Civilian Specialist.
+The unit is housed at the Animal Services Center and works closely with the staff of the Animal Services Office.
+The Animal Cruelty Unit was created in 2002 to better serve our community and animals in the City of Austin.

-There are two separate bodies of law dealing with animal abuse: civil law and criminal.
+There are two separate bodies of law dealing with animal abuse, civil and criminal.

-• Civil law is used to obtain custody of animals from their abusers, while
+• Civil law is used to obtain custody of animals from their abusers;

-• The criminal law is used to prosecute and punish those abusers.
+• Criminal law is used to prosecute and punish those abusers.

 In the event of suspected animal cruelty: